klaravladimir/recipes/guacamole.md

 * lime 2
 * salt
 ## Instructions
-adding garlic
+* adding garlic
-peel the avocados
+* peel the avocados
- #adding garlic
-*put one avocado in the bowl
+* put one avocado in the bowl